- Full-Time MBA – 21 months

 It is not necessary to have business coursework prior to entering the MBA program – we are looking for a very diverse class.
 Majors have included computer science, engineering, chemistry, biology, sociology, literature, philosophy, political science, etc.

 There is no minimum requirement; however, the average GMAT scores have been in the high 600s for the Full-Time MBA program.
 Details can be found in the class profile under your program of interest.
-GMAT scores may serve to balance lower undergraduate academic performance and are good predictors of how well students will do in the required core classes.
+GMAT scores are good predictors of how well students will do in the required core classes, and strong scores may serve to balance lower undergraduate academic performance.
 GMAT scores in one sitting are evaluated, not averaged from multiple sittings.

 The Rady School welcomes applications from undergraduates who have excelled academically and personally and who can articulate their reasons for continuing directly to the MBA program.
 Undergraduate majors in science or engineering or technical disciplines are particularly relevant to the Rady School’s emphasis, but these are by no means the only majors we consider.
 Please contact the Rady Graduate Admissions Office for more information.